sourcegraph/sourcegraph-public-snapshot/client/cody/README.md

     </a>
 </div>

-## AI-powered programming assistant
+## What is Cody?

-Cody is an AI-powered programming assistant that lives in your editor, developed by Sourcegraph.
+- Cody is your hyperintelligent programming sidekick - an AI assistant developed by Sourcegraph to supercharge your productivity as a developer.

-Cody supercharges your productivity as a developer and allows you to focus on solving hard problems instead of mundane, repetitive tasks.

-Supported features:
+- Cody frees you from mundane, repetitive tasks so you can focus on solving complex problems and building amazing things.
+Powered by advanced AI and Sourcegraph's code search and intelligence, Cody is like having a teammate who has memorized every line of code on GitHub and Stack Overflow along with your organization's private repositories.
+- Cody can instantly answer questions, generate documentation and unit tests on demand, suggest and even write code for you.
+With Cody, you'll spend less time searching for answers and more time achieving flow state - staying focused, in the zone, and building at peak productivity.
+- Cody enables you to code faster, with more confidence, and avoid vulnerabilities by putting the world of code at your fingertips with Cody - your AI-powered programming companion.

+## Highlighted features

 - Answer questions about your codebase instantly
 - Generate documentation and unit tests on demand